-SB21-088, Child Sexual Abuse Accountability Act SB 88 would create a new civil right allowing persons who were victims of sexual misconduct that occurred when they were minors to sue their abusers.
-If that sexual misconduct occurred at a youth organization, the victim may also bring a civil claim against the managing organization (such as a school, park and recreation district, municipality or county) if they can show the managing organization knew or should have known that the participants in the youth program in question were at risk from an employee.
+SB21-088, Child Sexual Abuse Accountability Act

+SB 88 would create a new civil right allowing persons who were victims of sexual misconduct that occurred when they were minors to sue their abusers.
+If that sexual misconduct occurred at a youth organization, the victim may also bring a civil claim against the managing organization (such as a school, park and recreation district, municipality or county) if they can show the managing organization "knew or should have known" that the participants in the youth program in question were at risk from an employee.
 CCI and other local governmental associations have raised concerns over this language as it overrides the current legal standard in the Colorado Governmental Immunity Act (CGIA).
 Concerns have also been raised about local governments being held accountable for the actions of volunteers within these youth programs.
-CCI is part of a coalition working toward some amendments to address these concerns.
-The bill was amended on the Senate floor this past week to remove the damage caps in the CGIA for state and local governments.
-The bill has now moved to the House where CCI and other local government associations will work to restore the damage caps.
+Even more alarming, the bill was amended on the Senate floor to remove the damage caps in the CGIA for state and local governments.
+The bill will be heard in the House Judiciary Committee on Tuesday, May 25, where CCI and other local government associations will work to restore the damage caps.

 Position: Oppose Unless Amended Sponsors: Sens.
 Danielson and Fields, Reps.
-Michaelson Jenet and Soper SB21-176, Protecting Opportunities and Workers' Rights (POWR) Act SB 176 is intended to modernize anti-discrimination laws and expand access to justice for Colorado workers.
+Michaelson Jenet and Soper

+SB21-176, Protecting Opportunities and Workers' Rights (POWR) Act

+SB 176 is intended to modernize anti-discrimination laws and expand access to justice for Colorado workers.
 While the legislation is well-intended, county attorneys have raised concerns that certain provisions in the bill will make settling discrimination cases more difficult.
 The bill also allows a claimant to bypass administrative remedies and go straight to court, which could encourage more claims.
 The bill also expands the definition of a hostile work environment and allows employers to be sued for the conduct of independent contractors.
 These changes to current law will expand employer liability and could result in increased county insurance costs.

 The bill was rewritten in the Senate Judiciary Committee to restore the administrative remedy process under the Colorado Civil Rights Division (CCRD), remove changes to the Colorado Governmental Immunity Act, allow a longer timeframe for responding and investigating complaints and try to address the independent contractor issue.
 These changes go a long way toward addressing county concerns, but there are still some issues to be worked out in the legislation.
-The bill is awaiting a hearing in Senate Appropriations.
+The bill will be heard Monday morning at 8 a.m. in Senate Appropriations.

 Position: Oppose Unless Amended Sponsors: Sens.
 Pettersen and Winter, Reps.
 Gray and Lontine